Irreducible representations of tree automorphism groups into Pontryagin spaces: Preliminaries

+When studying irreducible representations of $G$ into a Hilbert space $H$, irreducibility is intended in the topological sense: there are no closed $G$-invariant subspaces of $H$ except $\{0\}$ and $H$.
+We shall now reduce to a situation where we have irreducibility in the algebraic sense, i.~e~no $G$-invariant subspaces at all, except $\{0\}$ and the full space. \\

+To this end, we restrict our attention to a dense subspace of $H$, as in the following proposition. \\

 \begin{prp} Let $(\pi,H)$ be a continuous irreducible representation of $G$.
-Then $(\pi,H)$ is smooth, i.~e.~every $v\in H$ is fixed by some open compact subgroup of $G$. \end{prp}
+Let $H^{(\infty)}\subseteq H$ be the subspace of smooth vectors in $H$, i.~e~vectors that are fixed by some open compact subgroup of $G$.
+Then $H^{(\infty)}$ is dense in $H$. \end{prp}

-\begin{proof} Since the representation is irreducible and the subspace of smooth vectors, i.~e.~vectors that are fixed by some open compact subgroup of $G$, is $G$-invariant (if $g\in G$ and $K<G$ satisfies $Kv=v$, then $gv$ is fixed by the subgroup $gKg^{-1}$), it is enough to show that there exists one nonzero smooth vector. \\
+\begin{proof} Since the representation is irreducible and the subspace $H^{(\infty)}$ is $G$-invariant (if $g\in G$ and $K<G$ satisfies $Kv=v$, then $gv$ is fixed by the subgroup $gKg^{-1}$), it is enough to show that there exists one nonzero smooth vector. \\